Pick Up and Return Your Library Materials

 5. Why aren't all branches open for pick-up service?
 What are the alternate pick-up locations?

 We’re working within the COVID-19 response framework provided by the Province of Ontario and under the guidance of public health experts.
 When deciding when to reopen a branch, we consider a number of safety factors, including branch space, capacity limitations and staffing requirements.
 Our priority is to open our larger, busier branches and to make sure that we have libraries open in different parts of the city.
+Due to expanded Grey-Lockdown provincial restrictions on malls, a few library branches at mall locations without separate entrances are closed while this shutdown is in effect.

 Alternate Pick-up Locations